* Obama gives warning in Virginia shipyard

 * Spending cuts look likely to begin Friday

-NEWPORT NEWS, Va., Feb 26 (Reuters) - President Barack Obama on Tuesday warned of threats to Navy readiness and the government released hundreds of illegal immigrants due to budget pressure as automatic government spending cuts crept closer.
+NEWPORT NEWS, Va., Feb 26 President Barack Obama on Tuesday warned of threats to Navy readiness and a storm broke over the government releasing hundreds of illegal immigrants due to budget pressure as "sequestration" spending cuts crept closer.

-In the latest event staged by the White House to warn of the possible damage to public services, Obama spoke at the Newport News Shipbuilding shipyard where scheduled maintenance to the aircraft carrier USS Abraham Lincoln has been delayed by the budget crisis.
+In the latest event staged by the White House to warn of the possible damage to public services, Obama spoke at the Newport News Shipbuilding shipyard where scheduled maintenance to the aircraft carrier USS Abraham Lincoln has been delayed due to the budget crisis.

 "The threat of these cuts has already forced the Navy to cancel the deployment, or delay the repair of certain aircraft carriers.
 One that's currently being built might not get finished," he warned.